adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/episodes/episode-0.md

 ---
-title: Episode 0 - Introducing Mapping the Doctrine of Discovery
+title: Episode 0 - Introduction to Mapping the Doctrine of Discovery Podcast
 subtitle: >-
   Our hosts (Philip P. Arnold & Sandy Bigtree) introduce the concept of the Doctrine of Discovery and give some of the keywords for the podcast
-date: '2021-08-17'
+date: '2022-02-12'
 categories:
   - content/data/categories/season-1.yaml
 tags: []